-Then he says, “We are looking for a practise spot for our band.”
+Then he says, “We are looking for a practice spot for our band.”

 Couldn’t see myself, but I know my eyes got big as saucers picturing how popular I would suddenly become with my neighbours.
 “Well, I understand,” I said.
 “I used to be a musician.”

-“Used to be?” he says in a wh’s up wit’ that type of tone.
+“Used to be?” he says in a what’s up wit’ that type of tone.